 JAMAICA, N.Y. — U. S. Customs and Border Protection officers in New York are always discovering interesting concealment methods.
-Hiding heroin in your underwear is another way that one would-be smuggler attempted to transport illegal drugs into the United States.
+Hiding heroin in underwear is another way that one would-be smuggler attempted to transport illegal drugs into the United States.

 “This seizure is just another example of our CBP officers being ever vigilant in protecting the United States from the distribution of these illicit drugs,” said Robert E. Perez, Director of CBP’s New York Field Operations.

 CBP officers placed Mr. Vidal Forero under arrest and turned him over to Homeland Security Investigations.
 He now faces federal narcotics smuggling charges and will be prosecuted by the U.S. Attorney’s Office in the U.S. Eastern District Court of New York.
 All defendants are considered innocent until proven guilty.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.